RParkerE/OpenSilicon/README.md

 OpenSilicon brings semiconductor fabrication capabilities into the home lab.
 This project provides comprehensive documentation, designs, and software for building functional IC fabrication equipment for research, education, and experimentation.

-We are currently developing the alpha stage of the fabrication pipeline, targeting 50-100 μm feature resolution across the complete process flow: spin coating, UV exposure, oxidation, and physical vapor deposition (PVD).
+We are currently developing the alpha stage of the fabrication pipeline, targeting sub micron feature resolution across the complete process flow: spin coating, direct write lithography, oxidation, and physical vapor deposition (PVD).

 ## Status

-🔄 **Alpha Stage - Active Development**
+**Alpha Stage - Active Development**

 This is an early-stage project.
 All equipment designs and processes are works in progress and subject to change.
 Current development focus:

-- Spin coating system development
+- Spin coating system
-    - Prototype Full Assembly
+    - Prototype full assembly complete
     - TODO: Look into web socket connectivity issues
     - TODO: Add a resist fill method
-- UV exposure system optimization
+- Direct write lithography system (405nm laser from blu-ray burner)
 - Oxidation furnace fabrication pipeline
 - PVD deposition system integration
 - Process characterization and documentation